NVIDIA-NeMo/Run/archive/docs/source/docs-project/docs-nemo-run-refactor-plan.md

 # NeMo Run Documentation Refactor Plan

-This document consolidates the refactor proposal, PR plan, and mapping diff for the NeMo Run documentation overhaul.
+This document presents the refactor proposal, PR plan, and mapping diff for the NeMo Run documentation project.
 It captures the goals, scope, structure, migration mapping, review process, and deployment timeline.

 ---

-## Executive Summary
+## Summary

 - Goal: Transform NeMo Run docs from a flat structure into a user-centric, hierarchical system with better navigation and coverage.
 - Coverage increase: 12 → 117 manually authored files (+73 Auto‑Generated API docs).